 New products will always arrive with some loose fibres so it is often a good idea to give your new item a gentle shake outdoors, being careful not to stretch it in the process.
 Creases and wrinkles caused by packaging should soon drop out but if they don't there is a solution below.

-Wool will usually shed its creases in use but on occasion (e.g. in dry ambient conditions) it may need a little help.
+Wool will usually shed its creases during use but occasionally (e.g. in dry conditions) it may need a little help.
 It's a good idea to remove wrinkles and creases straight away because if they are left in place over long use the item can wear unevenly.
-If there are any stubborn creases caused by packaging, use or storage they can be easily removed by carefully hanging the item in a warm steamy bathroom or other warm humid room for ten to twenty minutes until the creases drop out.
+If there are any stubborn creases caused by packaging, use or storage they can be easily removed by carefully hanging the item in a warm steamy bathroom or other warm humid room for 10-20 minutes until the creases drop out.
 Here are our tips on removing creases and wrinkles from wool: -

 - Hang in a steamy bathroom

-- Hang evenly, being careful to avoid putting too much weight/pressure onto any particular area of the item or it may stretch out of shape
+- Hang evenly, being careful to avoid putting too much weight/pressure onto any particular area of the item to prevent it stretching out of shape

 - Use padded coat hangers for garments, avoid snagging, sharp corners and point loading